How We Test Our Fuses

 Devices are exposed to high temperature, low temperature, mechanical vibration or other harsh stresses to test the impact on device performance (see below).
 Test conditions such as temperature, humidity, and vibration can be programmed and changed.
 Also available are composite tests in which temperature/humidity, mechanical, and electric stresses are combined.

 6. Analytical Equipment

 The world is facing numerous environmental issues, and as seen in the Paris Agreement, these issues are a shared concern around the world.
 We have implemented environmental initiatives since our founding, and in our manufacturing process we remove flux without using any chlorofluorocarbon chemicals.
-Our ICP analysis equipment was installed in 1999, before the RoHS directive came into effect.
 We have equipment capable of conducting various analyses such as energy-dispersive X-ray spectroscopy (EDX) among others (see below).
 This analytical equipment is employed in the development of our fuses.